dyeramosu/AC215_snapnutrition/README.md

 (3) To build a batch of processed images, run `docker compose run image_prep python -m src <batch_name>`

 (4) Check the examples in the `src/image_prep/pipelines` and `src/image_prep/batch_definitions` folders for the structure of these yaml files.
 The ending '/' in the paths is important.
 This main data directory can be configured, but by default it will look for paths within a `data/` folder at the same level as the main project.

-**Cross validation, Data Versioning**
-- This container reads preprocessed dataset and creates validation split and uses dvc for versioning.
-- Input to this container is source GCS location, parameters if any, secrets needed - via docker
-- Output is flat file with cross validation splits

-(1) `src/validation/cv_val.py` - Since our dataset is quite large we decided to stratify based on species and kept 80% for training and 20% for validation.
-Our metrics will be monitored on this 20% validation set.

-(2) `requirements.txt` - We used following packages to help us with cross validation here - `iterative-stratification`

-(3) `src/validation/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
-This <statement> attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.

-To run Dockerfile - `Instructions here`

 **Notebooks**
 This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.